Root Canals in St. Charles, IL

 Treatment is necessary when the pulp of the tooth becomes inflamed, infected or dies.
 The pulp contains vital nerves and blood vessels that become infected when bacteria invade it.
 Bacteria and inflammation are often introduced through a cavity, fracture or an injury.
 If an infection is left untreated, it can travel throughout the tooth and cause a painful abscess.

-Root canal treatment at our Dental Studio is done with the assistance of the iPlus Waterlase laser, compare that the conventional method of using NaOCl (medicament used to disinfect the canal) alone in 40-60% cases leaves behind contaminated canals with cultivable bacteria and that's because that medicament can not penetrate walls of the root deep enough leaving some bacteria behind.
-The Waterlase laser, on the other hand, can deliver energy all the way through the walls of of the canal eliminating all the bacteria giving a superior and more consistent greater degree of disinfection.
+Root canal treatment at Bon DDS Dental Studio is done with the assistance of the iPlus Waterlase laser, compare that the conventional method of using NaOCl (medicament used to disinfect the canal) alone in 40-60% cases leaves behind contaminated canals with cultivable bacteria and that's because that medicament can not penetrate walls of the root deep enough leaving some bacteria behind.
+The Waterlase Laser, on the other hand, can deliver energy all the way through the walls of of the canal eliminating all the bacteria giving a superior and more consistent greater degree of disinfection.
 Laser is able to achieve a 99.7% percent reduction in bacterial counts.

 Infected Tooth Symptoms: